zonemaster/zonemaster/docs/maintenance/OrganisationPlan.md

 * Participate in the steering committee’s meetings
 * Communicate the Steering Committee’s decisions and to the technical team and other concerned parties
 * Accountable of and delegate the technical issues concerning the Zonemaster’s software to the Technical Manager and keep a close cooperation with him/her
-* Involve both Afnic’s and .SE’s internal marketing and communication teams.
+* Involve both Afnic’s and IIS’s internal marketing and communication teams.

 ### Technical manager